EthanPany/MathJax-Clipboard-Formula-Replacer/README.md

 ```
 This metadata tells your UserScript manager:
 *   The name of the script (including English and Chinese localizations).
-*   A unique namespace.
+*   A unique namespace (often the author's homepage or a project URL).
 *   The current version.
 *   A brief description of what it does.
 *   The author.
-*   Which pages it should run on (all pages).
+*   Which pages it should run on (`*://*/*` means all pages).
-*   That it requires no special Greasemonkey API functions.
+*   That it requires no special Greasemonkey API functions (`@grant none`).
-*   That it should run after the page has loaded (`document-idle`).
+*   That it should run after the page has fully loaded and parsed (`document-idle`).

+## 🗓️ Timeline & Contributing

+I'll test it myself.
+When ready (stable), I'll maybe upload it to GreasyFork.
+This is my first time creating a UserScript, so all comments, suggestions, and criticisms are welcome!
+If you find this project useful, please consider starring it! ⭐

+If you'd like to contribute:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature/your-feature-name`).
+6. Open a Pull Request.

+## License
+This project is licensed under the GNU General Public License v3 - see the [LICENSE](LICENSE) file for details.